soo-h/DASweepDetect/Parameter_Inference.md

 '-years_per_gen' is a optional option which specify years per generation, Default: 28 . 'example_mutation' is the output file which contains estimated mutation rate information.

+**<3>get demographic history base output by step2**

+The output consists of n rows and two columns, each row containing two elements: the backtracking time and its corresponding mutation rate. **Set the upper and lower limits of the mutation rate by taking the maximum and minimum values of the second column of output.**

 ### Step3.
 Demographic Inference